-If you – like me – have a soft spot for Bauhaus design, a visit to LebenCph is a visit to the candy store.
+If you – like me – have a soft spot for Bauhaus design, a visit to LebenCph in Copenhagen is like a visit to the candy store.

 The shop’s main theme is lighting, with a focus on Bauhaus design mixed with industrial design from Eastern Europe around the same period.
 Their collection of Kaiser idell lamps in many different editions is impressive.
 Same goes for the large variety of illuminated neon letters and posters also from in and around the Bauhaus period.